richierocks/rebus.base/cran-comments.md

 ## Release Summary

-This release extracts core functionality from the *rebus* package.
+This release adds a couple of minor features for matching graphemes, and controlling the case of replacement values in Perl regexes.

 ## Test Environments